n6151h/amato/README.md

 Web application for managing (small-to-midsized) opera and theatre companies.
 The name is an acronym -- **A**pplication for **M**anaging **A**ll of **T**ony's **O**peras.  _Tony_ is Anthony Amato, founder of the
 *[Amato Opera Theatre](https://en.wikipedia.org/wiki/Amato_Opera)*
-which he started in 1948 and ran for 61 consequtive seasons.
+which he started with his wife, Sally, in 1948 and ran for 61 consequtive seasons.

  ![Antonio "Tony" Amato (1920-2011)](/amato/tonyback.jpg)